EDUC5461 Languages Education Curriculum I

 - 6 points

-- This unit gives an overview of Languages Other Than English (LOTE) in the secondary school curriculum; the principles of, and developments in, language teaching and learning; the development of micro and macro skills in listening and speaking; and the use of teaching aids, text evaluation, student assessment, lesson planning and teaching strategies.
+- This unit gives an overview of Languages Education in the secondary school curriculum; the principles of, and developments in, language teaching and learning; the development of micro and macro skills in listening and speaking; and the use of teaching aids, text evaluation, student assessment, lesson planning and teaching strategies.

-- Students are able to (1) display an awareness of the developmental needs and interests of adolescent learners in the target language; (2) compose a personal philosophy for teaching and learning in the target language which synthesises and critiques competing orientations and theoretical frameworks of the subject; (3) demonstrate a repertoire of teaching and learning strategies relevant to the secondary target language curriculum; (4) demonstrate a deep understanding of the current target language curriculum; (5) demonstrate sound specialist content knowledge; (6) plan and evaluate student centred instructional sequences (lesson plans and programs) for effective and engaging learning; (7) outline theoretical positions on language, literacy and numeracy learning and enact these in planning; (8) evaluate and develop instructional resources for the target language including information and communication technology (ICT) and other educational technologies; (9) understand effective assessment practice in the target language through the planning of assessment tasks; (10) demonstrate an awareness of diverse student learning needs through the planning of differentiated learning and the selection of differentiated resources; (11) communicate effectively and professionally (in writing, orally and non-verbally) with peers, University staff and other professionals; (12) demonstrate a high standard of professional conduct, including appropriate self management, when engaging with peers, school and University staff and other professionals; (13) reflect on and evaluate personal and professional development in order to promote continual learning; and (14) display research and ICT skills.
+- Students are able to (1) display an awareness of the developmental needs and interests of adolescent learners in Languages Education; (2) develop an understanding of different orientations and theoretical frameworks of the subject; (3) demonstrate a repertoire of teaching and learning strategies relevant to the secondary Languages Education curriculum; (4) display a detailed understanding of the current Western Australian Languages Education Curriculum; (5) plan and evaluate various instructional sequences (lesson plans and programmes) for effective and engaging learning; (6) evaluate and develop instructional resources for secondary Languages Education, including information and communication technology (ICT) and other educational technologies; (7) acquire an understanding of effective assessment practice in Languages Education through the planning of assessment tasks; (8) develop an awareness of diverse student learning needs through the planning of differentiated learning; and (9) demonstrate a developing proficiency in engaging students from diverse social and cultural contexts and with diverse literacy and numeracy capabilities.

-- Indicative assessments in this unit are as follows: (1) preparation of a sequence of lesson plans; (2) a learning program; and (3) professional conduct.
+- Indicative assessments in this unit are as follows: (1) lesson planning; (2) preparation of a teaching program; and (3) micro teaching.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the preparation of a sequence of lesson plans, a learning program, and professional conduct components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson planning, preparation of a teaching program, and micro teaching components.